 First, our detox program, “oneEIGHTY,” helps you get through the immediate physical effects that come along with early sobriety.
-We walk by your side through the worst of the health recovery, and then teach you healthier life skills as you enter our full treatment program.
-Over the following months, we address the other aspects of recovery through our 12 step based treatment, experiential modalities, and group and individual therapy, all within our in vivo treatment model: giving you the opportunity to develop a sustainable and fulfilling lifestyle while within our supportive care.
+We walk by your side through the worst of the health recovery, and then teach you healthier life skills as you enter our full drug addiction treatment program.
+Over the following months, we address the other aspects of recovery through our 12 step based treatment, experiential modalities, and group and individual therapy, all within our in vivo treatment model based in southern California: giving you the opportunity to develop a sustainable and fulfilling lifestyle while within our supportive care.
 With the support of our dedicated therapists and case managers, we teach you how to transform your home into a safe and healthy space.
 We introduce you to healthy communities outside of treatment.
 And we guide you to rediscover your purpose and passion in life.

 So how do treatment teams bring about all of these changes?
 How do they help someone to transform a life?
 Reputable programs aren’t based on opinions and guesswork.
 In these programs, people don’t just throw together ideas and hope that they work.
 Instead, administrators look at the evidence.
 Parse the studies.
-And choose techniques with a proven ability to work.
+And choose treatment techniques with a proven ability to work.

 One of the most reputable techniques out there is therapy.
 According to NIDA, behavioral therapies can help people understand why they should stop using.
 Help them see why sobriety is better.
 Build the skills needed to stay sober.
 Find things to do instead of using drugs.
 And build better relationships each step of the way.

-There’s no magic type of therapy that works for everyone.
+There’s no magic type of drug rehab that works for everyone.
 Some like one type.
 Others like a different type.
 We look to the individual to help us understand their specific situation.
 Their beliefs and their preferences.
 We work with you to develop the best plan for you.
 We know that therapy given often, and given well, has the proven power to help people change.

-Counseling might also help people to overcome mental illnesses that spark an addiction.
+Counseling might also help people to overcome mental illnesses that spark a drug addiction.
 That’s a common problem.
 Too common.
 Per Mental Health America, for example, one depressed person in three also has a substance abuse or dependence issue.
 These mental illnesses make people feel low.
 Vulnerable.
 Too weak to move forward and change life.
 Therapy is one tool that can alter the course of that mental illness, making recovery easier.